maratib/typescript-starter/README.md

 # Typescript starter with TSUP, TSX and MOCHA testing enabled

 You can develop typescript based NPM packages using this starter.
-It enables testing, building and packaging your code as NPM package pretty quickly.
+It enables testing, building and packaging your code as NPM package pretty easy.

 ### Setup